How to know if caffeine is affecting your hormones (with recipes & recommendations)

 Hormone imbalances can feel like a cruel joke.
-We lose our energy, our hair and, according to our families, even our minds.
+We lose our energy, our hair, and, according to our families, even our minds.
 But losing the coffee?
 Now that’s no laughing matter.
-So, do you really have to quit coffee and caffeine for adrenal health, PCOS, and general hormone health?
+So, do you really have to quit coffee and caffeine for adrenal health, PCOS, Hashimoto’s, and/or general hormone health?
 It’s just not that simple in my experience.
 Caffeine and coffee, in particular, are incredibly bio-individual.
 The jury is still out on how caffeine affects cortisol production and adrenals and everyone metabolizes it differently.
 So before you toss out your fancy fair-trade organic coffee beans, consider these facts.

 WHAT REALLY MATTERS IS…